pittcsc/pittcswiki/docs/writing-tips.md

 We aim for brevity.

-We try our best to be unbiased and profressional, and we add disclaimers because at the end of the day we are just college students and do not really know what we are talking about.
+We try our best to be unbiased and professional, and we add disclaimers because at the end of the day we are just college students and do not really know what we are talking about.